 Surviving literature offers us an insight into how the Romans viewed themselves and their place in the world.
-We will read and translate sections of Virgil's Aeneid (Book 2) in original Latin, following the trials and tragedies of the hero Aeneas as he recounts how he fled from burning Troy.
-Does he deserve his fate?
-How heroic is he actually?
-To what extent is Aeneid imperialist propaganda?
-Students will explore these questions and more in Year 11.
+We will read and translate sections of Virgil's Aeneid in original Latin, following the trials and tragedies of the hero Aeneas as he recounts how he fled from burning Troy.